Huchangzhi/123IDEnew/docs/index.md

 In some cases, the above change won't help because the extension is hard-coded to only work with the official Visual Studio Code product.

-## <a id="migrating"></a>Migrating from Visual Studio Code to VSCodium
+## <a id="migrating"></a>Migrating from Visual Studio Code to IDE123

-VSCodium (and a freshly cloned copy of vscode built from source) stores its extension files in `~/.vscode-oss`.
+IDE123 (and a freshly cloned copy of vscode built from source) stores its extension files in `~/.vscode-oss`.
 So if you currently have Visual Studio Code installed, your extensions won't automatically populate.
-You can reinstall your extensions from the Marketplace in VSCodium, or copy the `extensions` from `~/.vscode/extensions` to `~/.vscode-oss/extensions`.
+You can reinstall your extensions from the Marketplace in IDE123, or copy the `extensions` from `~/.vscode/extensions` to `~/.vscode-oss/extensions`.

 Visual Studio Code stores its `keybindings.json` and `settings.json` file in these locations: